 - Rent an apartment or buy a home

 - Get credit or borrow money

-- Receive additional Title IV financial aid
+- Receive certain kinds of additional Title IV financial aid

 - Get insurance